Peace dollar: Competition

-By November, proponents of the peace coin had realized that congressional approval was not necessary—as the Morgan dollar had been struck for more than 25 years, it was eligible for replacement at the discretion of the Secretary of the Treasury under an 1890 act.
+By November, 1921, proponents of the peace coin had realized that congressional approval was not necessary—as the Morgan dollar design was 43 years old and having been struck for more than 25 years, it was eligible for replacement at the discretion of the Secretary of the Treasury under an 1890 act.
 The Morgan design was then being used for large quantities of silver dollars as the Mint struck replacements for the melted coins under the Pittman Act.
 Though Congress had not yet convened, Baker contacted Fraser in early November to discuss details of the design competition.
 According to Burdette, Baker's newfound enthusiasm came from the fact that President Harding was about to formally declare an end to the war with Germany—a declaration needed because the US had not ratified the Treaty of Versailles.
 In addition, the Washington Conference on disarmament, for which the administration had great hopes, was soon to convene.
 On November 19, Fraser notified competition participants by personal letter, sending official rules and requirements four days later, with submissions due by December 12.
 Competition participants included Hermon MacNeil, Victor D. Brenner, and Adolph Weinman, all of whom had designed previous U.S. coins.

 The artists were instructed to depict the head of Liberty on the obverse, to be made "as beautiful and full of character as possible".
 The reverse would depict an eagle, as prescribed by the Coinage Act of 1792, but otherwise was left to the discretion of the artist.
 The piece also had to bear the denomination, the name of the country, "E pluribus unum", the motto "In God We Trust", and the word "Liberty".